MK Dancewear is owned and operated by Heather McKinney, Master Fitter and an award winning former professional dancer and choreographer.

 Group fittings receive 20% OFF – ask us how

 We take pride in ownership.
-That’s why, as much as possible, we’ve chosen brands that produce items made in the USA, United Kingdom, France, and Canada.
+That’s why, as much as possible, we’ve chosen brands that produce items made in the USA, United Kingdom, France, Canada, and Ghana.

 Our business practices demonstrate environmental stewardship, economic vitality, and social responsibility.

 Social responsibility is a key element in a successful workplace!
-Our well-trained and well-qualified staff enjoy a living wage!
+Our well-trained and well-qualified staff enjoy a living wage, plus additional benefits!

 Pointe shoes are a specialized tool in dance.
 Properly fitting pointe shoes can enhance your performance with the confidence that your shoes will be there for you and working WITH you while you perform.
 In contrast, if you’ve been incorrectly fit into improperly fitting pointe shoes, not only is your performance affected, but your health could be as well.
 It’s extremely important to be properly fitted into the right pointe shoes!
 Bruised toenails, pain, exacerbated bunions, excessive blisters, broken toes, even broken ankles can occur when you’ve been

 improperly fit into the wrong pointe shoes by an inexperienced fitter!
 While some fitters mean well, they don't have the variety of inventory on-hand to find that perfect fit.
 Come find out why MK Dancewear is the preferred fitter for all of Michigan and surrounding states.